karip/toisto-aiff-test-suite/README.md

    - `version` - version of the software
    - `platform` - platform used to run the software ("macOS 12.4" / "Windows 7" ..)
    - `command` - command line tool and its arguments used to create the file

+ - `result` - the test is a normal test if this is missing, `ignore` to ignore the test, `invalid` if the test file is an invalid file
+ - `format` - format of the file: `aiff` or `aifc`
  - `sampleRate` - sample rate
  - `channels` - number of channels
  - `codec` - the compression type or type of uncompressed pcm sample data:
     `pcm_bei`=signed big-endian integer, `pcm_lei`=signed little-endian integer,
     `pcm_beu`=unsigned big-endian integer, `pcm_bef`=signed big-endian floating point
- - `sampleSize` - the sample size in bits (1-31), relevant for uncompressed sample data
+ - `sampleSize` - for uncompressed encodings, the sample size in bits 0-32 or 64, and for compressed encodings, the decoded sample size (0 for variable sample size)
  - `markers` - a list of markers (the MARK chunk)
    - `id` - id of the marker
    - `position` - position of the marker